 copy layer, so binded to the same layer.
 More info about copy layer in this article : Layers

-It can also automatically split your content in several slices.
+It can also automatically split your content in several slices, as well as import/export slices as SVG files.

 gearicon is for advanced behavior :